 - Lowercase shortened, unofficial versions: journalism and mass communication department.

 - Capitalize proper nouns even when using the unofficial name: English and comparative literature department, Middle East studies department.

 - Click here for a list of academic departments at AUC.

 - Capitalize when referring to the official names of any of AUC’s libraries:

-- Main Library (use the library on second reference).
+- AUC Library (use the library on second reference).

 - Rare Books and Special Collections Library (use rare books library or RBSCL on second reference).

 - Lowercase in generic use: I will study at the library.